Skip to main content

 Figure 1.
 Some of the parameters that are used in the model for spherical coordinate 3D laser scanners.

-New dimensional measurement technologies provide significant benefits to industry such as increasing measurement throughput, enabling new manufacturing process (such as additive manufacturing) and providing more detailed part information for manufacturing process improvement.
+New dimensional measurement technologies provide significant benefits to industry such as increasing measurement throughput, enabling new manufacturing process and providing more detailed part information for manufacturing process improvement.
 However, before purchasing and using new measurement technology, the user must understand the capabilities and performance of the instrument.
 This is not a simple task and, for much of U.S. industry, can be sizable barrier to the adoption of advanced measurement systems.

 The ADMS has unique assets and capabilities that we apply to these measurement challenges, including